conradwt/rails-setup-guide-for-windows/vscode/VSCODE-SETUP.md

 ## Have Questions

-If you have any questions regarding these instructions, please let me know at your earliest by send me a message on Slack.
+If you have any questions regarding these instructions, please let me know at your earliest by sending me a message on Slack.